fsoubelet/dotfiles/README.md

 * Set up iTerm profile (see below).
 * Create a `~/.gitconfig.local` in which you can put personal data.
-* Add a personnal touch to `~/.zshrc`.
+* Add a personnal touch to `~/.zshrc`  or other shell configuration files present in the `zsh` folder.
 * If you wish to act on [macOS defaults][macos-defaults], customize the `macos_defaults.sh` file and run `make defaults`.

 ### Setting up iTerm2 profile (valid for iTerm2 v3.3.0)

 1. OPEN `iTerm2` > `Preferences`, or `cmd + ,`.
 2. Under the `General` tab, `Preferences` section, check the box labeled "Load preferences from a custom folder or URL:"
-3. Press "Browse" and point it to `~/dotfiles/iterm2/com.googlecode.iterm2.plist`.
+3. Press "Browse" and point it to the `iterm2/com.googlecode.iterm2.plist` file located in this repository.
 4. Restart iTerm2.

+## Note

+Currently, running `make install` only works on macOS.
+If on a Linux distribution, have a look at the different targets (`make  help` will be useful) and run them individually.

 ## Credits